rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/SQL Injection/Common SQL Injection Attacks/Examining the Database/Querying the Database Type and Version.md

 Standard Edition (64-bit) on Windows Server 2016 Standard 10.0 <X64> (Build 14393: ) (Hypervisor
 ```
 ## Enumerating Database using Information_Schema Database
-The `information_schema` database contains metadata about the database and tables present on the server, making it a crucial step for attackers to view or enumerate when per
+The `information_schema` database contains metadata about the database and tables present on the server, making it a crucial step for attackers to view or enumerate when performing SQL injection vulnerabilities.